Benedictine High School (Ohio): Marching band

 The Benedictine Marching Band is smaller than most other high school bands in Northeast Ohio.
 The band is made up of Benedictine high schoolers and girls from Beaumont School (Ohio).
 The band goes to every varsity football game, and also marches in the Columbus Day Parade in Little Italy each October.
 At the end of each football season, the members of the marching band are expected to play in the school's Concert Band.
-In recent years, the marching band has grown from 19 members in 2010 to about 45 members in 2014, as of 2022 the band has 23 members and is led by Hannah Westfield.
-The band also has Majorettes, led by Nicole Goode and Mia Jordan.
-The rest of the band staff includes Lillian Vandenburg and Joseph Wills.
+In recent years, the marching band has grown from 19 members in 2010 to about 45 members in 2014, as of 2023 the band has over 40 members.

 Concert (Symphonic) band

 The Concert band plays two concerts each year; one at Christmas and one in the spring.
 The Concert Band also takes a trip with the remainder of the music department alternating years.
 Most recently the Concert Band traveled to Nashville along with the Jazz Band and Men's Chorus (2017).